Gouge Away: History

 In April 2017, Gouge Away released the single "Swallow" b/w "Sweat".
 It was released through Bolm's own Secret Voice Records, itself an imprint of Deathwish Inc. Michelle has said this was the release that helped define the band's personality.
 Gouge Away opened for Touché Amoré and Single Mothers for a September–October 2017 US tour.

 Gouge Away announced its signing to Deathwish in March 2018.
 Label co-founder Tre McCarthy made the decision to sign the band after seeing them perform with Touché Amoré in Philadelphia.
-The band's second studio album, Burnt Sugar, was released on September 28, 2018 and was co-produced by Bolm with mixing by Jack Shirley (Deafheaven, Comadre, Punch).
+The band's second studio album, Burnt Sugar, was released on September 28, 2018, and was co-produced by Bolm with mixing by Jack Shirley (Deafheaven, Comadre, Punch).
 Michelle says they made music that was more dynamic with this release.
 Gouge Away began promoting Burnt Sugar with a pair of music videos for the tracks "Only Friend" and "Ghost" in August 2018.
 About the track "Ghost", John Hill of Revolver wrote: "It's the band's catchiest work to date, showing they have just as much of a talent for anthemic Nineties-harkening alt-rock as they do total rippers."
 To support the album, Gouge Away toured the US and Europe with Culture Abuse from September to October 2018, followed by a leg with Drug Church in the US from November to December 2018.

-On February 3, 2023, the band played a surprise set mid-Militarie Gun set in Seattle at Barboza.